-For further information on specific partnerships, please contact WWF-Norway Adam Mattison-Ward, Business lead (amward@wwf.no) For any media enquiries, please contact Ina Toften, Director Communication and Fundraising (itoften@wwf.no) WWF is one of the world's largest and most experienced independent conservation organizations, with over 5 million supporters and a global network active in more than 100 countries.
+For any media enquiries, please contact

+Ina Toften, Director Communication and Fundraising (itoften@wwf.no)

+WWF is one of the world's largest and most experienced independent conservation organizations, with over 5 million supporters and a global network active in more than 100 countries.

 WWF's mission is to stop the degradation of the planet's natural environment and to build a future in which humans live in harmony with nature, by conserving the world's biological diversity, ensuring that the use of renewable natural resources is sustainable, and promoting the reduction of pollution and wasteful consumption.

-Published in June 2022 by WWF-Norway, in Oslo, Norway.
-Any reproduction in full or in part must mention the title and credit WWF-Norway is the copyright owner.
+Published in May 2023 by WWF-Norway, in Oslo, Norway.
+Any reproduction in full or in part must mention the title and credit

+WWF-Norway is the copyright owner.

-© Text 2022 WWF-Norway All rights reserved.
+© Text 2023 WWF-Norway

+All rights reserved.

 WWF is one of the world's largest and most experienced independent conservation organizations, with over 5 million supporters and a global network active in more than 100 countries.
 WWF's mission is to stop the degradation of the planet's natural environment and to build a future in which humans live in harmony with nature, by conserving the world's biological diversity, ensuring that the use of renewable natural resources is sustainable, and promoting the reduction of pollution and wasteful consumption.

+NATURE AT The Brink

-NATURE AT THE BRINK WWF's Living Planet Report shows that humanity and the way we feed, fuel, and finance our societies and economies is pushing nature and the services that power and sustain us to the brink.
+WWF's Living Planet Report shows that humanity and the way we feed, fuel, and finance our societies and economies is pushing nature and the services that power and sustain us to the brink.
 Agricultural expansion, deforestation, overfishing, urban development, energy use, mining and pollution are all driving habitat loss, water shortages and climate change.
 In addition, every year, the World Economic Forum Risks Report continues to show the increase in the scale and urgency of environmental risks to the global economy, as well as the deepening interconnections between environmental issues, economic strains, and geopolitical tensions.

 We cannot afford to be complacent.
-In fact, we need to move into an emergency and solutions-based mindset.
+In fact, we need to move into an emergency and solutionsbased mindset.
 The landmark Intergovernmental Panel on Climate Change (IPCC) report, Global Warming of 1.5 °C, paints a clear but dire picture.
 It states that to avoid the most serious impacts of climate change, we need to drastically transform the world economy in the next few years.
 Allowing nature to fail will disrupt business, undermine economies and drive social instability.

 The good news is that we also have an unparalleled opportunity for positive change - the science is clearer, awareness is greater, and innovation more powerful than ever before.
 We can redefine our relationship with nature - but we need to work together.
 One organisation alone cannot deliver the change we need.
 That is why WWF collaborates with business - working in partnership - to find solutions and act at a scale that matters.

 TAKING BOLD COLLECTIVE ACTION